 MAJOR ARCHIBALD ALEXANDER GORDON

 The life of Major Archibald Alexander Gordon was full of adventure, esteemed (working)positions, connections with many high ranking British and foreign personages and unfortunately also with great tragedy.
-He was born a genuine Scotsmen in Bridge of Allan, Stirlingshire in 1867, as the second son of Doctor William Eagleson Gordon and Emily Dick.
+He was born a genuine Scotsmen at Haymount house in Bridge of Allan, Stirlingshire in 1867, as the second son of Doctor William Eagleson Gordon and Emily Dick.
 His elder brother W.E.
-Gordon V.C., C.B.E, was one of 6 Victoria Cross recipients of his regiment (the Gordon Highlanders), during the Second Boer war.
-He also had two younger sisters, Emily McKenzie and Helen Isabelle and a younger brother Robert Aaron and Stepbrother George Peer.
-After his father's death, the family briefly went to live in Switzerland, but returned later back to Scotland.
+Gordon V.C., C.B.E, was one of the six Victoria Cross recipients of his regiment (the Gordon Highlanders), during the Second Boer War.
+He also had two younger sisters, Emily McKenzie (Black) and Helen Isabelle (Nicholson) and a younger brother Robert Aaron and Stepbrother George Freer.
+After his father's death, the family went for a year stay in Switzerland, where Major Gordon met with Major General Charles George Gordon CB and later returned to Scotland.

-After Archibald Alexander Gordon graduated as Chartered Accountant he worked in many administrative positions where he had the opportunity to meet the love his life, Lizzie Maude Smith.
-The couple married in 1892 and received three children: William (Bill) Hyde Eagleson Gordon, Archibald George Ramsay and Edmund Robert Adam Gordon.
+After Archibald Alexander Gordon graduated as Chartered Accountant he worked in many honorary administrative positions where he had the opportunity to meet the love his life, a girl from Ulster, Lizzie Maude Smith.
+The couple married in 1892 and received three children in total: William (Bill) Hyde Eagleson Gordon, Archibald George Ramsay and Edmund Robert Adam Gordon.
 A.G.R.
 Gordon tragically died a few months after his birth.
-A. A. Gordon was appointed to Honorary Secretary of the 4th duke of Wellington Arthur Wellesley in 1906 and moved to Farningham, Kent.
-A position he held for 13 years.
+In 1896 he was incorporated into the Royal Company of Archers, a ceremonial bodyguard company tasked with the protection of the British Monarch during the latter's visit in Scotland.
+A. A. Gordon was the co-founder of the 9th Royal Scots and the first commanding officer of A-company.
+He stood at the head of his brigade during the coronation procession of King Edward VII.
+Later on, he was promoted to Major and Brigade-Major. was appointed to Honorary Secretary of the 4th Duke of Wellington Arthur Wellesley in 1906 and moved to Farningham, Kent.
+He held the position for 13 years.

-After his wife died in 1929 and he lost his only surviving son, Edmund in 1932.
-Major Gordon had lost almost hole his family.
-He wrote his memoirs Culled from a Diary in 1932 and it was published in 1942 with Oliver and Boyd.
+After his wife's death in 1929 after serious health problems during the majority of her life, Major Gordon's surviving son, Edmund was diagnosed with Tuberculosis and died in 1932.
+By then Major Gordon had lost hole his family with only his older brother Colonel Gordon and his youngest sister Helene still left.
+He wrote his memoirs Culled from a Diary in 1939 which was published in 1941 by, Oliver and Boyd.
 When his older brother, Bt.
 Col. W.E.
-Gordon and oldest friend died because of a London bombing during the Blitzkrieg in 1940.
-He became a social figure in the community of Bridge of Allan where he was involved in the Scouts and Curling club.
-He died in 1949 and lies in Lodgie Cemetery next to his beloved wife.
+Gordon died in March 1941 after a London air-raid during the Blitzkrieg in November 1940, he became a social figure in the community of Bridge of Allan where he was involved in the Scouts and Curling club.
+He died in 1949 and takes his quiet rest in Lodgie Cemetery next to his beloved wife across his father, mother and oldest sister tomb

 Archibald Alexander Gordon was born on the 3rd of September 1867, as the second child of Dr William Eagleson Gordon and Emily Dick.
 William Eagleson Gordon (Sr) married Emily Dick on the 12th of July 1865 in Edinburgh, Scotland and the family lived at Riddles Entry 35 New Street, Edinburgh.
 Archibald Alexander Gordon was five years old when his father suddenly died at the age of 51 on the 15th of January 1873.
 Emily Gordon then moved the family to Switzerland and remained a widow.
 The family took up residence in Ouchy, near Lake Geneva.
 Archibald and his older brother William went to the same school as the nephews of General Charles G. Gordon (‘Chinese Gordon’), who was famous for his actions in suppressing the Taiping uprising and later the siege of Khartoum, against the Sudanese Mahdi in which he was killed.
 General Gordon visited Lausanne and taught the Sunday class for several weeks.
 His way of teaching inspired Archibald and many others.
 Archibald also met with General Gordon outside of school hours near the lake where he told many of the students some amazing stories.